 ( * – I know, I’m mixing artistic metaphors – but it was a great lesson, as well as a killer number.)

 AND I can claim genetic pre-disposition in this arena as well!!
 There are painters and sculptors in my family tree.
-Well, one anyway – one man who did both.
-And did it very well indeed.
+And one man who did both.
+And did tvery well indeed.

-Frederic Sackrider Remington (1861-1909) is one of the famous ones.
+Frederic Sackrider Remington (1861-1909) was famous.
 You can hold your chardonnay glass just so, squint at a painting, and say “Yes, yes… so very Remington-esque!” – and people in certain circles will know what you mean.
 If it’s true, anyway.
 (And if it’s not true, they’ll tell you why you’re full of hooey.)
 So yeah, Big Deal Painter.
 AND Big Deal Sculptor.

 Western artist, primarily – in spite of his New York roots.
 His action-y scenes remind me of Charley Russell’s work (with whom I’m connected as well – but only because he was a friend of my Wright folks in Utica, Montana while he was still working as a ranch hand.)